KREATIV-LSH/Solver/README.md

 The steps after this should be described by the program itself and can change for every solver.

+## Advanceder use

+If you want to run the program over and over again with the same settings or you want to redirect the programs output to a file you can do that by following these steps:
+1. Run the program normally and writ down all inputs you had to give to the program;
+2. Construct a command to run the program and add the inputs to the end separated with a ' ';
+3. Press enter and let the program do its work without asking you to input anything;

+Example of such command:
+`java -cp PATH_TO_BIN_FOLDER ch.lsh.solver.main.Main 1 9 1_000_009 false 10` or `java -jar PATH_TO_FILE.jar 1 9 1_000_009 false 10`
+This will run the `Long-JIT-Optimized` Solver with a starting point of 9, ending point of 100,000,009, distace-printing disabled and a line buffer size of 10.

 # Optimization
 For a big increase in efficiency the program doesn't calculate the half of the numbers from 2 to 10 (or in advanceder versions of the program from 2 to n) but instead uses a table of pre-computed half's of the numbers.